Bridge Loans in Hawaii: How to Unlock Home Equity to Buy Before You Sell

 How does a bridge loan work in Hawaii?

 Imagine you’ve found the perfect new home in Hawaii, but your current home hasn’t sold yet.
 This is where a bridge loan comes into play.
-It allows you to use the equity from your existing home to cover the down payment and closing costs for your new Hawaiian abode.
+It allows you to tap into your existing home’s equity, providing the necessary funds to make a down payment and handle closing costs on your new property.

 The lender handling your mortgage for the new home will often manage your bridge loan.
-They usually require that your current home is actively listed for sale and will typically offer the bridge loan for a period ranging from six months to a year.
+They require that your current home be actively listed for sale and provide financing for a period ranging from six months to a year.

 This consideration is crucial for lenders, as they need to be confident in your ability to manage payments on both properties should your current home take longer to sell than anticipated.